alessandro-baldassarre/LocalArchway/README.md

 ## What is LocalArchway?

-LocalArchway (a fork of LocalTerra) is a complete Archway testnet and ecosystem containerized with Docker and orchestrated with a simple `docker-compose` file.
+LocalArchway is a complete Archway testnet and ecosystem containerized with Docker and orchestrated with a simple `docker-compose` file.
 It simplifies the way smart-contract developers test their contracts in a sandbox before they deploy them on a testnet or mainnet.

 LocalArchway comes preconfigured with opinionated, sensible defaults for standard testing environments.